cpaschall/team-profile-generator/README.md

   ```

   ## Usage
-  Navigate to the folder containing the application within a terminal.
+  Navigate to the directory containing the application within a terminal.
 Make sure the necessary modules have been installed.
 Excute the following command:
   ```
   node index
   ```
   The application will run and prompt the user for their responses.
-Once completed, a *index.html* file will be created under the *dist* folder.
+Once completed, a *index.html* file will be created under the *dist* directory.

   ![Team Profile Generator](./images/Capture.PNG)